athos/Postmortem/README.md

 `(log-for <key>)`, on the other hand, retrieves all the logged data stored in the log entry for the key `<key>`.
-In the following example, `(log-for :sum)` results in `[0 1 3 6 10 15]`, which is the intermediate summations from 0 to 5:
+In the following example, `(log-for :sum)` results in `[0 1 3 6 10 15]`, which corresponds to the intermediate summations from 0 to 5:

 ```clojure
 (sum 5)